Kerbside collection

+Kerbside collection bins in Dunedin, New Zealand.

 Kerbside collection or curbside collection is a service provided to households, typically in urban and suburban areas, of collecting and disposing of household waste and recyclables.
 It is usually accomplished by personnel using specially built vehicles to pick up household waste in containers that are acceptable to, or prescribed by, the municipality and are placed on the kerb.

 History

 Before the 20th century, the amount of waste produced by a household was relatively small.
 Household waste was often simply thrown out of an open window, buried in the garden or deposited in outhouses (see more at urban archaeology).
 When human concentrations became more dense, waste collectors, called nightmen or gong farmers were hired to collect the night soil from pail closets, performing their duties only at night (hence the name).
 Meanwhile, disposing of refuse became a problem wherever cities grew.
 Often refuse was placed in unusable areas just outside the city, such as wetlands and tidal zones.
 One example is London, which from Roman times disposed of its refuse outside the London Wall beside the River Thames.
 Another example is 1830s Manhattan, where thousands of hogs were permitted to roam the streets and eat garbage.
 A small industry developed as "swill children" collected kitchen refuse to sell for pig feed and the rag and bone man traded goods for bones (used for glue) and rags (essential for paper manufacture prior to the invention of wood pulping).
-Later, in the late nineteenth century, trash was fed to swine in industrial.
+Later, in the late nineteenth century, trash was fed to swine in industrial cities.